 The CARM database provides New Zealand-specific information on adverse reactions to medicines and vaccines.
 CARM monitors and analyses the database for the identification of new signals, or important patterns, clusters or unusual events or practices that could have significance for medicine safety and prescribing practices in New Zealand.
 These findings are considered by Medsafe and/or the Medicines Adverse Reactions Committee (MARC).
 This may result in further investigation and/or formal review which can lead to emphasising or changing relevant prescribing advice or other regulatory actions aimed at ensuring the safety of medicines registered in NZ

-- Medsafe – Regular reports are often generated to support the ongoing monitoring in special situations and in the early phases of the use of new products such as the seasonal influenza immunisation programme or the introduction of a new vaccine.
+CARM collaborates weekly with Medsafe via teleconference, to discuss issues of pharmacovigilance relevant to New Zealand.
+CARM often generates reports to support the ongoing monitoring in special situations and in the early phases of the use of new products such as the seasonal influenza immunisation programme or the introduction of a new vaccine.

 Prescriber Update is a regular publication from Medsafe which focusses on current pharmacovigilance issues of relevance to New Zealand prescribers.
 It includes signals and prescribing advice generated from CARM reports.
 It is available at http://www.medsafe.govt.nz/profs/PUarticles.asp

 The database also serves to support enquiries from health professionals regarding clinical decision making when unusual symptoms are thought to be therapy related.

-Reports received by CARM are submitted voluntarily and therefore the use or interpretation of these data holdings is subject to significant limitations such as incomplete or biased reporting of adverse events and the extent to which the clinical details provided in reports are complete.
+Reports received by the CARM-Medsafe teams are submitted voluntarily and therefore the use or interpretation of these data holdings is subject to significant limitations such as incomplete or biased reporting of adverse events and the extent to which the clinical details provided in reports are complete.
 All data that is extracted for external use is provided in the context of a Caveat document explaining the limitations of the CARM dataset.

 Medical Warning System↑

 Reporting to CARM can contribute to individual patient safety through the Medical Warning System module in the Health Statistic Collection of the Ministry of Health’s Information Group which enables the recording of an electronic alert.
-For severe and life threatening reactions CARM records warning or danger alerts for medicines for individual patients against their unique National Health Index number which is accessible to health care facilities in New Zealand.
+For severe and life threatening reactions CARM records Warning or Danger alerts for medicines for individual patients against their unique National Health Index number which is accessible to health care facilities in New Zealand.
 This means that when the patient is next seen and the system is accessed (usually at a hospital), the information is displayed.
 Medical Warnings are usually entered for medicines that have caused serious or potentially serious allergic reactions or other reactions likely to lead to serious illness or distress if re-administered.
 Medical Dangers are entered for medicines that are likely to cause life-threatening or fatal reactions if re-administered